connorsullivan/Battleship/README.md

 python Game.py (you might need to use the python3 command on some systems)
 ```

 Warning!
-The bash terminal that comes with [Git for Windows](https://git-scm.com/download/win) has been known to be buggy when displaying some program output.
+The terminal that comes with [Git for Windows](https://git-scm.com/download/win) has been known to be buggy when displaying some program output.
 If you are on Windows, please use the Command Prompt or PowerShell to run the game.

 ### Prerequisites